jswelsh/notes/compilers.md

   Syntax analysis:
     transform the list of tokens into an AST automatic semicolon insertion ASI
-    reports errpors about misplaced tokens
+    reports errors about misplaced tokens
   Semantic analysis
-    check the AST respects all static ECMAscript rules reports errors about inbalid variables, using a scope tracker **Transform:**@babel/traverse
+    check the AST respects all static ECMAscript rules reports errors about invalid variables, using a scope tracker **Transform:**@babel/traverse
 Babel traverses AST to explore, analyse or modify AST programmatically